 Why do we get lost in a good movie?
 Suspense heightens our 'tunnel vision,' researchers say

 It's when everything falls away and the only thing you can see is the story unfold.

 When we watch a gripping tale in the theaters, are there moments when we lose ourselves to the story?
-A new study from Georgia Institute of Technology says, yes.
+A 2015 study from Georgia Institute of Technology says, yes.

 Psychologist and lead author of the study Matt Bezdek explained in a press release:

 "Many people have a feeling that we get lost in the story while watching a good movie and that the theater disappears around us.
 Now we have brain evidence to support the idea that people are figuratively transported into the narrative."

 Participants would lay in the MRI machine while they watched scenes from 10 suspenseful movies, which included Alfred Hitchcock's North by Northwest and The Man Who Knew Too Much, in addition to Alien and Misery.
 The movie scenes played in the center of a flashing checkerboard pattern.